tdilauro/Simplified-wiki/ThirdPartyTODO.md

 Any catalogue of books needs to also provide good quality cover images for use in our UI.
 BiblioCommons has cover images for titles but the image quality is often lacking.

 Overdrive's API has links to good quality images.

+3M probably has something but it's locked up in the same secret API as the books themselves.

+Axis 360 doesn't seem to offer anything.

 Gutenberg texts generally have no cover image.